SasView/documents/Sasview Roadmap.md

 Subject to the availability of sufficient resources, release 6.x will try place an emphasis on addressing requests for smaller feature enhancements and improvements to the interface and workflow.
 It will also continue to expand on intelligent guidance and include more functionality on web app and see the deployment of a smartphone app.
 SAXS specific workflows will be included.
 Work on a smartphone app interface to the webservice will continue but likely will not be ready for this release.
 Meanwhile, tutorial and community development efforts will continue and documentation tasks as envisoned in the documentation strategy exercices will be worked on.

+* Begin UI usablity review and testing.
+Consider Full external review such as from the Software Sustainability Institute or NSF equivalent institute etc. This should also include cyber security review.
+End product should include design guidlines for the project.
 * Continue to expand use of wizards and intelligent user guidance
 * Continue work on smartphone app
 * Create at least one more tutorial as appropriate